SmartlyDressedGames/Unturned-Docs/LevelConfig.md

 Deprecated
 ----------

+__Use_Legacy_Fog_Height__ _bool_: Should default terrain height be used for fog falloff?
+If false, devkit landscape tile limits are used instead.
+Defaults to true.

 __Load_From_Resources__ _bool_: Used in the past for curated maps with assets in the vanilla Resources/Bundles/* directory.
 Master Bundles completely replaced this.